Here's a look at the production.

 The musical is based on the novel "Israel Rank" by Roy Horniman.

-Here's how the dark romp is billed: "When Monty Navarro, the black sheep of the D'Ysquith family, finds out he is ninth in line to inherit a dukedom, he decides to eliminate the other eight heirs standing in his way — all played by Tony Award winner Jefferson Mays (I Am My Own Wife).
+A Gentleman's Guide to Love and Murder will run March 8-April 14 on the Donald and Darlene Shiley Stage in the Old Globe Theatre, part of the Globe's Conrad Prebys Theatre Center.
+Opening night is March 13.
+Here's how the dark romp is billed: "When Monty Navarro, the black sheep of the D'Ysquith family, finds out he is ninth in line to inherit a dukedom, he decides to eliminate the other eight heirs standing in his way — all played by Tony Award winner Jefferson Mays ( I Am My Own Wife).
 Set in England's elegant Edwardian era, this witty music hall comedy explores how low we'll go to make it to the top."